About Us & What We Do

 C) The New York Game Awards

-1) For the past seven years, this yearly event has showcased our mentoring efforts and helps to raise a small amount of money for our outreach efforts.
-Over the past 11 years, we’ve grown from 300 viewers to 400,000 viewers.
+1) This very popular yearly event has showcased our mentoring efforts and helps to raise a small amount of money for our outreach efforts.
+Over the past 13 years, we’ve grown from 300 viewers to 400,000 viewers.
 The Daily Show does the comedy for us.
 Developers from around the world join us.
 Saturday Night Live helps with the music.
 We always sell out the show.

 D) NYGameCritics.com

-With the help of award-winning journalists, we do great editorial work at NYGameCritics.com.
-Our teen interns, who write 95 percent of the site are from various New York City schools work with us.
-This year, Ronald Gordon, Kimari Rennis, Isaac Espinosa, Jade Etienne and Valeisha Jackson and Makeda Byfield are some of paid interns.
+With the help of award-winning journalists who are our editors, we do great editorial work at NYGameCritics.com.
+Our teen interns, who write 95 percent of the site, are from various New York City schools work with us.
+Ronald Gordon, Kimari Rennis, Isaac Espinosa, Jade Etienne, Valeisha Jackson and Makeda Byfield are some of paid senior interns.
 They write reviews, personal essays, and interview game developers.

 E) AARP/OATS, Older Adults Technology Services